 Part of the purpose of the Multicast DNS Discovery Relay protocol is to place a simple relay, analogous to a BOOTP relay, into routers and similar devices that may not be updated frequently.
 The BOOTP [RFC0951] protocol has been around since 1985, and continues to be useful today.
 The BOOTP protocol uses no encryption, and in many enterprise networks this is considered acceptable.
-In contrast, the relay protocol requires TLS 1.3.
-A concern is that after 20 or 30 years TLS 1.3, or some of the encryption algorithms it uses, may become obsolete, rendering devices that require it unusable.
+In contrast, the Discovery Relay protocol requires TLS 1.3.
+A concern is that after 20 or 30 years, TLS 1.3, or some of the encryption algorithms it uses, may become obsolete, rendering devices that require it unusable.
 Our assessment is that TLS 1.3 probably will be around for many years to come.
 TLS 1.0 [RFC2246] was used for about a decade, and similarly TLS 1.2 [RFC5246] was also used for about a decade.
-We expect TLS 1.3 [I-D.ietf-tls-tls13] to have at least that lifespan. addition, recent IETF efforts are pushing for better software update practices for devices like routers, for other security reasons, making less likely that in ten years time it will be less common to be using routers that haven't had a software update for ten years.
+We expect TLS 1.3 [RFC8446] to have at least that lifespan.
+In addition, recent IETF efforts are pushing for better software update practices for devices like routers, for other security reasons, making it likely that in ten years time it will be less common to be using routers that haven't had a software update for ten years.
 However, authors of encryption specifications and libraries should be aware of the potential backwards compatibility issues if an encryption algorithm becomes deprecated.
-This specification RECOMMENDS that if an encryption algorithm becomes deprecated, then rather than remove that encryption algorithm entirely, encryption libraries should disable that encryption algorithm by default, but leave the code present with an option for client software to enable it in special cases, such as a Multicast DNS Discovery Relay client talking to an ancient Multicast DNS Discovery Relay server.
-Using no encryption like BOOTP would eliminate this backwards compatibility concern, but we feel that in such a future hypothetical scenario, using even a weak encryption algorithm still makes passive eavesdropping and tampering harder, and is preferable to using no encryption at all.
+This specification RECOMMENDS that if an encryption algorithm becomes deprecated, then rather than remove that encryption algorithm entirely, encryption libraries should disable that encryption algorithm by default, but leave the code present with an option for client software to enable it in special cases, such as a recent Client talking to an ancient Discovery Relay.
+Using no encryption, like BOOTP, would eliminate this backwards compatibility concern, but we feel that in such a future hypothetical scenario, using even a weak encryption algorithm still makes passive eavesdropping and tampering harder, and is preferable to using no encryption at all.